daghanacay/mcp-workshop/README.md

 # Let's integrate our server to Roo

-Open Roo MCP config, third icon on the top after the "+" sign.
+Open Roo MCP config, second icon on the top after the "+" sign.

 ![alt text](images/roo-config.png)